VESTEC-EU/vestec-system/Docs/build_run.md

 >**NOTE:**
 > Every time you make a change to the VESTEC source or configuration files you will need to issue this command to rebuild the containers in order to make those changes visible

+### Pruning cached containers

+Docker will cache containers and these are not automatically cleaned which will take up disk space.
+If you are rebuilding the docker containers frequently then to reclain disk space issue `sudo docker system prune -a` and `sudo docker volume prune`